 The Capital Advantage

-Where better to study photonics and lasers than in Ottawa, Canada’s capital?
-Ottawa has a thriving high-tech sector that makes extensive use of optics-related technologies, as well as important government research facilities in optics and specifically lasers.
+Where better to study optical systems and sensors than in Ottawa, Canada’s capital?
+Ottawa has a thriving high-tech sector that makes extensive use of optics-related technologies, as well as important government research facilities in optics and specifically optical communications.

 Carleton University’s laboratory and computer facilities are extensive, our well established optical and semiconductor fabrication facility and a new Centre for Nanoscale Technology.
 At Algonquin College, courses are offered in advanced laser and optical systems, and optical communication network laboratories.
 Both institutions offer smart classrooms and state-of-the-art computer and photonic labs.